 You know those small, pre-peeled, and deveined uncooked shrimp you find in the frozen section?
 There's probably a bag of 'em tucked in the back of your freezer right now.
 They're super convenient.
-But when you actually cook with them, you find they're like tiny sponges.
-Tiny sponges that wring out in the pan.
-Basically, they turn your sauce into a too-thin, watery mess.
+But when you actually cook with them, you might find they're like tiny sponges -- tiny sponges that wring out in the pan, turning your sauce into a too-thin, watery mess.

-3) Cook them for a couple minutes on high, high heat just until they release more juices.
-TIP: Let them sit in the skillet without stirring for one minute, then stir quickly, and let them cook another minute.
+3. Cook them for a couple minutes on high, high heat just until they release more juices.
+Let the shrimp sit in the skillet without stirring for one minute, then stir quickly, and let them cook another minute.
 Then remove the shrimp with a slotted spoon.

-4) Now here's the BIG KEY: Save those shrimp juices in the pan.
-And if you're making a dish that calls for liquid, include your shrimp-flavored liquid as part of the measured amount of stock or wine or water you'll be using for your sauce.
-Basically, you don't want the liquid the shrimp release to be in excess of the amount of stock the recipe calls for.
+4. Now here's another key trick: Save those shrimp juices in the pan.
+And if you're making a shrimp dish that calls for liquid, include your shrimp-flavored liquid as part of the measured amount of stock or wine or water you'll be using for your sauce.
+Basically, you don't want the liquid that the shrimp will release to be in excess of the amount of stock the recipe calls for.

 Enjoy your thawed shrimp in these 5-star recipes: